yayahjb/cqrlib/README_CQRlib.txt

        Computer Graphics, Vol 19, No. 3, pp 245--254, 1985.

    Work supported in part by NIH NIGMS under grant 1R15GM078077-01 and DOE under grant ER63601-1021466-0009501.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.

     Installation

-   When the source tarball is downloaded and unpacked, you should have a directory CQRlib-1.0.0.
+   When the source tarball is dowloaded and unpacked, you should have a directory CQRlib-1.0.0.
 To see the current settings for a build execute

    make